vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endraw %}
 </pre>

-In the first query example we simply run our tensor computation over all documents using `where true`:
+In the first query example we simply run our tensor computation over all documents using `where true` as the matching:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="Bonnie Tyler">